scottlbaker/myqrq/README.md

 ## Summary

-qrq is an open source Morse telegraphy trainer, similar to the classic DOS version of Rufz by DL4MM, for Linux, Unix, OS X and Windows.

-It is intended for improving the user's ability to copy callsigns at high speed as needed for example for contesting.
+qrq is a Morse code training program that is intended to help users improve their ability to copy code at high speed.

-This is a modified (linux-only) version of the original qrq program.
+This is a modified (Linux-only) version of the original qrq program by Fabian Kurz, DJ1YFK

 ## Usage